mabijkerk/hydrogen-economy/README.md

 This model has been adapted slightly from the original model used for the thesis, to make the model more generally applicable.
 The adaptation has been to rename the state-owned enterprises originally used in the thesis to 'SOE1' and 'SOE2'.

-To access the agent-based model, download all the model files included in the 'Hydrogen model' folder.
+To access the agent-based model, download all the model files included in the 'Netlogo model' folder.

 MIT License